Is a Password Manager Your Key to Hassle-Free Online Security?

 Image by WOCInTech via nappy

-You may have graduated from writing down logins on a bunch of sticky notes to storing a bunch of logins in one locked Notes app file, but there’s definitely a better way to handle your account user names and passwords.
-From easy password generation to secure storage, there are many advantages to using a password manager.
+You may have graduated from writing down logins on a bunch of sticky notes to storing usernames and passwords in one locked Notes app file, but there’s a better way.
+Before diving into a search for the best free online password managers or the best affordable ones, let's look at some of the advantages of using a password manager.

 Reasons to Use a Password Manager

-Logging into our various accounts every day has become a bit cumbersome, and convenience is a top reason to rely on a password manager, but it’s not the only reason.
+Logging into our various accounts every day gets old fast, so convenience is a top reason to rely on either a free online password manager or a more robust paid one, but it’s not the only reason.
 There’s also the security aspect (more on that later), automation, and cross-device syncing.

 Another benefit is incredibly easy cross-device syncing.
 Download the password manager’s app or browser extension on your laptop, phone, and tablet, log in with your master password, and you’re good to go wherever you go.